baltimoreheritage/civil-rights-heritage/_pages/housing.md

 On April 11, 1898, the _Sun_ reported under the headline "HOMES OF COLORED PERSONS: The Ministerial Union To Have An Investigation Made In The Interest Of Public Health":

-> At the next meeting of the Ministerial Union, the first Thursday in May, committees will be appointed to visit various sections of the city where colored persons reside, principally and report as to the condition of the dwellings and the sanitary arrangements thereof, with a view of furnishing data for public meetings to be held...
+> At the next meeting of the Ministerial Union, the first Thursday in May, committees will be appointed to visit various sections of the city where colored persons reside, principally and report as to the condition of the dwellings and the sanitary arrangements thereof, with a view of furnishing data for public meetings to be held...[@_homes_1898]

 ## 1904: White residents in Locust Point reportedly attack black households

 On October 8, 1910, as the city wrestled  the Baltimore Sun published an article under the loud headline, "THEY BLOCKED INVASION / Residents Of Locust Point Quickly Solved Negro Problem.
 BY FORCE AND MORAL SUASION / Young Men Of Southeast Baltimore Always Ready To Protect The Female Sex From Discourtesies," continuing:

 > As time passed negroes moved into Sharp street, in Southwest Baltimore, and some began to work in developing Locust Point water front.
 Some families evidenced a desire to live near their work.
 They were told by some of the Locust Point white men that if they moved into that section they would also die near their work.
 The white men meant it, the negroes realized it, and it is doubtful if there is a negro family in all Locust Point.
 > On evening about six years ago a negro family moved into a house in Locust Point.
 The furniture arrived at 6 o'clock.
 At midnight the house was a total wreck.
 The doors had been torn from their hinges and the window frames smashed.
 At 7 o'clock the next morning the negroes had left.
-They never came back.
+They never came back.[@_they_1910]

 This Locust Point example illustrates the violence frequently used to enforce the boundaries of racially segregated housing.